-1.a.
+Constituency Group, PD content Who organizes?
+How supported?
+Classified: 1.
+Training on public speaking; effective and professional communication (F, O) 1.a.
 HR.
 SEIU will have a role per the CBA.
 1.a.i.
 TBD considering guidance from the State and consultation with SEIU.
+Faculty: 1.
+Training on how/when to communicate with students who are struggling or failing.
 1.a.
-Collaboration between OSE^, ORP, RiSE, Academic and Institutional Affairs, Student Affairs, department chairs, deans, and program leads to organize resources.
+Collaboration between OSE^, ORP, RiSE, Academic and Institutional Affairs, Student Affairs, department chairs, deans, and program leads to organized resources.
 1.a.i.
-Tap expertise of CCSF employees (to be identified), CGG [^] 2.a.
-SLO team in collaboration with FPDAC, ORP and OSE ^A .
+Tap expertise of CCSF employees (to be identified), CGG^ 2.
+PD for faculty that engages them in SLO reporting and narrowing focus in on implicit bias training specifically in assessment 2.a.
+SLO team in collaboration with FPDAC, ORP and OSE^.
 2.a.i. internal expertise, CGG^.
+Administration: 1.
+Exemplar models of effective communication (F, O) 1.a.
+Administrators Association 1.a.i.
+Tap expertise of CCSF employees (to be identified) All employees: 1.
+Training in public speaking, effective and professional communication (F, O).
 1.a.
-Administrators Association 1.a.i.
-Tap expertise of CCSF employees (to be identified) 1.a.
 Human Resources.
 1.a.i.
 Within regular job responsibilities.
-2.a.
+Provide Vision Resource Center (VRC) resources, e.g., how to create an effective slide deck 2.a.
 HRPD, OOL.
 Content submitted/ recommended from the State.
 Promising practices from other community colleges.
 2.a.i.
-Within regular job responsibilities 3.a.
+Within regular job responsibilities 3.
+Training about available resources the college has so faculty and staff are able to direct students to the place that can help them (F, O) 3.a.
 Flex workshops.
 As a committee, PDC can reach out, collaborate with OSE^, Student Affairs and Academic and Institutional Affairs.
 3.b.
 Internal training within pertinent departments.
 3.a.i.
-Within professional responsibilities and/or opportunities for employee participation.
-3.b.i.
+Within professional responsibilities and/or opportunities for employee participation.3.b.i.
 Internal expertise.
-SEIU will have a role per the CBA.
-1.a.
-Collaboration between OSE^, ORP, RiSE, Academic and Institutional Affairs, Student Affairs, department chairs, deans, and program leads to organize resources.
-2.a.
-SLO team in collaboration with FPDAC, ORP and OSE^.
-1.a.
-Administrators Association 1.a.
-Human Resources.
-2.a.
-HRPD, OOL.
-Content submitted/ recommended from the State.
-Promising practices from other community colleges.
-3.a.
-Flex workshops.
-As a committee, PDC can reach out, collaborate with OSE^, Student Affairs and Academic and Institutional Affairs.
-3.b.
-Internal training within